cedagbo/Code-Quiz/README.md

-# Code-Quiz
+# Code Quiz

 ## Descrition
-Code-Quiz is a timed, multiple-choice coding quiz that captures the user input and tracks his scores along the way.
+Code Quiz is a timed, multiple-choice coding quiz that captures the user input and tracks his scores along the way.

 ## Table of contents
 <ul>